 Reduces risk by automatically discovering, classifying, and applying least privilege access policy to users, applications, and IoT, IoMT, and IT devices, including assets previously not managed in the network, thus isolating shadow IT and rogue devices from clinical resources.

 Minimizes the impact of breaches by keeping malicious traffic from moving laterally in the network and by enabling continuous threat detection.
 Security and networking defined by type of asset rather than lPs and ports, with simple policies that are identity-based.

-The solution architecture can leverage pre-existing investments in Cisco, Dell, Extreme, and other vendor switches, by turning them into intelligent policy enforcement points with the use of containers, and makes use of hypervisors where edge computing is not available.
-Cognitive Trust passively gleans, and continuously verifies, the identity of IoMT devices, users, and applications traversing the network, to enforce policies as close to the clinical assets as possible.
-It integrates with user, application, and device identity sources so organizations can very quickly gain visibility into network assets and traffic flows, assess risks, and begin building policies, to secure healthcare resources from malicious network traffic.
+The solution architecture can leverage pre-existing investments in switches, by turning them into intelligent policy enforcement points with the use of containers and by making use of hypervisors where edge computing is not available.
+Cognitive Trust passively gleans and continuously verifies the identity of IoMT devices, users, and applications traversing the network to enforce policies as close to the clinical assets as possible.
+It integrates with user, application, and device identity sources so organizations can very quickly gain visibility into network assets and traffic flows, assess risks, and begin building policies to secure healthcare resources from malicious network traffic.